Some images in this article were taken pre-COVID-19.

 Know where you can get help when you need it

 It’s important to keep emergency information like the contact details for your country’s embassy on hand.
 Although you probably won’t need to, it’s useful to know where to go for help if something does happen.

 One way that GVI supports you with this is by helping you access local medical professionals.

 Adapt to your surroundings

-The best way to stay safe: Choose an ethical volunteering company
+The best way to stay safe: choose an ethical volunteering company

-The best possible way to feel confident travelling to Africa to volunteer is to select your program provider carefully.
+The best possible way to feel confident when travelling to Africa to volunteer is to select your program provider carefully.
 An ethical volunteering company would never willingly put you in a dangerous position.

 From your personal support coordinator, who will make sure you have all the essential information before you leave, to our field staff with emergency and safety training, you can be sure you’ll be in good hands on our volunteer projects in Africa.